Barbara Knox: Personal life

 Knox has been married twice.
 She married Denis Mullaney in July 1956 in Oldham, Lancashire.
-The couple had three children; Maxine, John and Amanda.
+The couple had three children.
 They divorced in 1977.
 She was known professionally as Barbara Mullaney until 1977, the year she married John Knox.
 The couple divorced in 1994.

 Knox, like her friend and co-star Eileen Derbyshire, who played Emily Bishop, shuns publicity and is a very private person.
 She rarely gives interviews in public, although she has been known to give a few interviews for Coronation Street documentaries and has appeared alongside her fellow Coronation Street co-stars at some of the television awards shows.

 In January 1980, Knox was disqualified from driving for two months, for travelling at 101 mph on the M5 motorway in Gloucestershire.
 On 28 March 2014, it was reported that she had been arrested on suspicion of driving while under the influence of alcohol in her home town of Knutsford, Cheshire.
 On 4 April 2014, Knox was formally charged, and she appeared at Macclesfield Magistrates' Court on 24 April.
 She pleaded not guilty, but changed her plea to guilty in January 2015.
 She was banned from driving for a year, as well as being fined £3,000 and £1,750 in costs.